 The graph below shows how online estate agents performed in our investigation.

 What are my rights when using an online estate agent?

 Online estate agents are governed by the same regulations that cover high street estate agents.

-As with high street agents, online estate agents must be members of one of three government-approved redress schemes – the Property Ombudsman Limited, Ombudsman Services: Property, or Property Redress Scheme.
+As with high street agents, online estate agents must be members of a government-approved redress scheme – the Property Ombudsman Limited or the Property Redress Scheme.

 Your agent has to be clear about which redress scheme they are a member of, and the scheme should be your first port of call if you have a problem.

 Trading Standards will also investigate agents that it believes have acted in breach of the 1979 Estate Agent Act, which sets out minimum standards of conduct for estate agents.